Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Analyses on the capacity of the credit bureau

-Regardless of the product or delivery mechanism, market research should examine:
+Regardless of the product or delivery channel, market research should examine:

 • Analysis of market share, market situation, and potential market

-• Characteristics of your target clients (client profile data including gender, age, location (urban/rural), poverty/income level, business type);
+• Characteristics of target clients or client segments (client profile data, including gender, age, location (urban/rural), poverty/income level, business type, formal literacy level);

-• Behaviors of your targets that affect their economic situation (e.g., savings habits);
+• Behaviors of target clients or client segments that affect their economic situation (e.g., savings habits);

-• The day-to-day and life-cycle financial needs of your target clients (e.g., home improvements, school fees);
+• The day-to-day and life-cycle financial needs of target clients or client segments (e.g., home improvements, school fees);

-• The economic and social opportunities and constraints facing your clients;
+• The economic and social opportunities and constraints faced by the target clients;

-• Barriers that target clients face to accessing your products (e.g., distance from branch offices, language barriers, lack of financial education, behavioral/psychological barriers such as only focusing on short-term needs);
+• Barriers that target clients face to accessing the products/services (e.g., distance from branch offices, language barriers, lack of financial education, behavioral/psychological barriers such as only focusing on short-term needs);

-• Risks and common emergencies that target clients face (e.g., lack of health insurance, vulnerability to natural disasters);
+• Risks and common emergencies that target clients or client segments face (e.g., lack of health insurance, vulnerability to natural disasters);

-• The extent to which your current products and services meet these above needs; and
+• The extent to which current products and services meet these above needs; and

-• How products could better address the above opportunities and constraints
+• How products/services could better address the above opportunities and constraints.

 Resources for indicator 3.A.1.1